Before the pomp and circumstance.

-WCHS operates on a combination of traditional and block schedules which allows for deeper study while preparing students for the college experience.
+WCHS operates on a combination of traditional and block schedules which allows for more in-depth study while preparing students for the college experience.

 The following awards are presented during commencement exercises:

 - Honors Group: Top 10 percent of the graduating class by GPA are recognized.
-Valedictorian and salutatorian are also recognized.
+Valedictorian and salutatorian are also identified.

 - Solomon Award: Given to the senior who best demonstrated wisdom through diligence in academic endeavors.